Classical and lyrical music at the ancient site of Glanum, Saint-Remy-de-Provence

 One of the major assets of the Festival de Glanum is its light scenography, which highlights the ancient ruins throughout the evening.
 As night falls, the columns, walls, and arches are adorned with lights that reveal the mineral beauty of the site, creating a magical and immersive atmosphere.
 Concerts begin at 9:30 PM, at the time when dusk envelops the Alpilles, offering spectators an experience where music, light, and history blend into a timeless moment.

-11th edition of the Festival de Glanum in Saint-Remy-de-Provence, scheduled from July 16 to 20, 2026.
-Classical and lyrical music concerts at dusk, at the ancient site of Glanum, under the artistic direction of Mathieu Herzog.
+11th edition of the Glanum Festival in Saint-Remy-de-Provence, from Thursday, July 16th to Saturday, July 18th, 2026.
+Three evenings of classical and lyrical music concerts at dusk, on the ancient site of Glanum, under the artistic direction of Mathieu Herzog.
+This edition is themed "The Night".

-The 11th edition of the Festival de Glanum will take place from Thursday, July 16 to Monday, July 20, 2026, at the ancient site of Glanum in Saint-Remy-de-Provence.
-Under the artistic direction of Mathieu Herzog, the festival will offer a new program of classical and lyrical concerts at dusk, amidst the Roman ruins illuminated by the light scenography.
+The 11th edition of the Glanum Festival will take place from Thursday, July 16th to Saturday, July 18th, 2026, at the ancient site of Glanum in Saint-Remy-de-Provence.
+Under the artistic direction of Mathieu Herzog, the festival offers three evenings of classical and lyrical concerts at dusk, among the Roman ruins illuminated by a luminous scenography.
+Concerts take place from 9:30 PM to 11:30 PM.

-After a successful 10th anniversary edition in 2025, the Festival de Glanum will continue its mission to create a dialogue between music and history in one of France's most beautiful archaeological sites.
-The detailed program will be announced in the spring of 2026, featuring internationally renowned artists and the Appassionato orchestra as the resident ensemble.
+After a 10th-anniversary edition in 2025, the Glanum Festival continues its mission to foster dialogue between music and history in one of France's most beautiful archaeological sites, welcoming internationally renowned artists.

 The festival takes place at the ancient site of Glanum, Route des Baux-de-Provence, 13210 Saint-Remy-de-Provence.